 It all started with an email in 2009.

-One year prior, Tony Schwartz had served as the MC & DJ for Josh & Katrina’s wedding in Puyallup, WA.
-A family relative of Josh & Katrina’s emailed Tony, inquiring about rates for a small party she was throwing.
-The cost for DJ services was beyond her budget, and so an idea was suggested, “What about a plug-and-play sound system for an iPod with a set playlist?”
+One year prior, Tony Schwartz had served as the MC & DJ for Josh and Katrina’s wedding in Puyallup, WA.
+A family relative of Josh and Katrina’s emailed Tony, inquiring about rates for a small party she was throwing.
+The cost for DJ services was beyond her budget, and so an idea was suggested: “What about a plug-and-play sound system for an iPod with a set playlist?”
 And thus, the Puget Sound’s first DIY iPod sound system company was born: iDJ Rentals.